Here is an album Zanskar highlights on Flickr:

 4 - drive Lhatoo 4000m with sightseeing

 At last we are on our way.
 It is only a couple of hours drive so we will stop at a gompa or two en route.
-Once at our camp, there are amazing views of the rugged canyon walls just a few minutes walk away.
+Once at our camp, there are amazing views of the rugged canyon walls that hem in the road just a few minutes walk away.

 Lunch laid out, come and get it - Jamie